trevorwdunn/payroll-calculator/README.md

 # This is just a project for class.
-This is one of the final code-along projects used in my Programming Fundamentals II class at TCC.
+This is one of the final code-along projects used in Douglas Atkinson's Programming Fundamentals II class at TCC.
 This is not a product, but I do not care if anyone else wants to use it.